Home > Neurology > AAN 2023 > Donanemab shows rapid and deep plaque clearance in early Alzheimer’s disease

-Donanemab shows rapid and deep plaque clearance in early Alzheimer’s disease
+Donanemab shows rapid and deep plaque clearance in early Alzheimer’s Disease

-Presented By
+Presented by

-Prof. Stephen Salloway, Brown University, USA
+Prof. Stephen Salloway, Warren Alpert Medical School of Brown University, RI, USA

 Conference